Master Plan/Boundary SubCommittee

 Master Planning Overview

-In order to provide robust, quality programs at each of our schools, in a fiscally stable manner in spite of a declining enrollment environment, the Master Planning and Boundaries committee will review existing site programs and capacities and future expected enrollment and bring to the board recommendations on the number and location of school sites to maintain for the next 5 to 10 years.
+In order to provide robust, quality programs at each of our schools, in a fiscally stable manner in spite of a declining enrollment environment, the Master Planning and Boundaries committee reviewed existing site programs and capacities and future expected enrollment and brought to the board recommendations on the number and location of school sites to maintain for the next 5 to 10 years.

 - Recommendations* for the 2020-2021 school year